chkp-yevgeniy/Ansible_CHKP_labs/mgmt_automation_simple_demo/README.md

 # Very simple demo to start with Check Point Management automation.

 ### 1. Purpose
-These role has a very simple example on how to create an object in an MDS CMA.
+This role ia a very simple example on how to create an object in an MDS CMA.

 Following CheckPoint Ansible modules are used: